 The Probation Department evaluated our own data and determined secure detention was the primary resource used for violations of probation, bench warrants and failures to appear.
 The data showed girls were over-represented in terms of bookings into the juvenile hall and out-of-home placement.
 It was also determined almost half of all girls entering the juvenile hall were booked for violations of probation, bench warrants and failures to appear.
 In July of 2011, the Stanislaus County Probation Department implemented the Gender Responsive Alternatives to Detention (GRAD) program, which introduced a specialized caseload, gender-responsive training and assessment tool and enhanced services for the under-served population of justice involved girls.
-To date, the number of female youth detained on violations of probation are less than 10% of those under supervision.

-In 2018, a partnership was established with a local non-profit, Without Permission, that provided a staff called a "Navigator" to conduct CSE-IT assessments and assist Probation with identifying youth who may be at-risk of Commercial Sexual Exploitation of Children (CSEC) issues.
+In 2018, a partnership was established with a local non-profit, Without Permission, that provided a staff called a "Navigator" to conduct CSE-IT assessments and assist Probation with identifying youth who may be at-risk of Commercially Sexually Exploited Children (CSEC) issues.
 Interestingly, through this partnership we have identified a small population of previously uncategorized CSEC males that have been booked into our institutions.
 We will continue to utilize services of the Navigator to assist with both in-custody and out-of-custody youth.

-A Center for Human Services case manager is currently co-located within the Probation Department.
+A Center for Human Services case manager is currently co-located within the Probation

+Department.
 The probation department implemented the gender-responsive Juvenile Assessment and Intervention System (JAIS) tool.
 The JAIS is an evidence-based tool that generates an assessment in order to identify a supervision strategy and create an intervention plan.
 Upon the completion of the assessment process, the GRAD team, to include the DPO I/II and the case manager meet to share information and determine appropriateness for the program for the under-served population of justice involved girls.
 Once accepted into the program, staff from both agencies interact on a daily basis, conducting weekly case reviews, attending court appearances and exchanging information as necessary.